Margot Käßmann

 Margot Käßmann ([ˈmaʁɡɔt ˈkɛːsman]; born 3 June 1958) is a Lutheran theologian, who was Landesbischöfin (bishop) of the Evangelical-Lutheran Church of Hanover in Germany.
-On 28 October 2009, she was elected to lead the Evangelical Church in Germany, a federation of Protestant church bodies in Germany.
-She stepped down from both offices on 24 February 2010 following a drunk-driving incident.
-After serving as an "Reformation Ambassador" for the 500th anniversary of Reformation, she retired in 2018.
+On 28 October 2009, she was also elected to lead the Protestant Church in Germany, a federation of Protestant church bodies in Germany.
+She stepped down from both offices on 24 February 2010 following a drink-driving incident.
+After serving as a "Reformation Ambassador" for the 500th anniversary of the Reformation, she retired in 2018.

 Biography

 Käßmann was born Margot Schulze in Marburg.
 She passed her Abitur at the Elisabethschule Marburg in 1977 and studied Protestant theology at the universities of Tübingen, Edinburgh, Göttingen and Marburg.
 During her studies, she participated among other things in archaeological excavations in 1978 of several weeks' duration in Akko, Israel.
 In 1983 she became a "Vikarin" (German for a pastor in the practical training phase of her education) in Wolfhagen, near Kassel.
 She also attended the Hotchkiss School on a scholarship by ASSIST.

 She participated as a youth delegate in the 1983 plenary assembly of the World Council of Churches (WCC) in Vancouver, where she became the youngest member of the central committee.
 Between 1991 and 1998, she was a member of the executive committee of the WCC.

 After her ministerial ordination in 1985, she became the village pastor of Frielendorf-Spieskappel in the Schwalm-Eder-Kreis, together with her husband, from whom she was divorced in 2007.

 Käßmann earned her Ph.D. under Konrad Raiser, at the Ruhr University Bochum, with a thesis on the topic "Poverty and Wealth as an Inquiry into the Unity of the Church".
 In 1990, she was assigned to the Evangelical Church's volunteer service, and from 1992 to 1994, she was director of studies at the Evangelical Academy at Hofgeismar.
 Between 1994 and 1999, she was General Secretary of the Deutscher Evangelischer Kirchentag (German Protestant Church Congress).
 In 1999, she was elected bishop of the Evangelical Lutheran Church of Hanover; she was the first woman to hold this office.
 In 2006 she underwent a breast cancer operation.

 In 2002 she resigned from the WCC Central Committee after the results of a Special Commission on the participation of Orthodox churches in the WCC recommended that the term "ecumenical worship" be dropped, and that there be much clearer guidelines about what was termed "interconfessional common prayer".
 She is currently a member of the central committee of the Conference of European Churches.